Spring 2026

 Our reading groups allow small groups of students to intensively engage with a topic and with each other across a semester.
-Participating students represent a range of viewpoints, readings are selected with contrasting interpretations, and meetings take place over dinner, led by the group leader.
-Groups meet roughly every other week at a time that works best with the participants' schedules.
+Participating students represent a range of viewpoints, readings are selected with contrasting interpretations, and meetings take place over dinner at the Blue Ridge Center offices, led by the group leader.
+Groups meet weekly.

 Have any questions or an idea of your own?
 Email us at info@theblueridgecenter.org and we’ll work to make it happen.